sai-sahith7/VTOP-Automation/README.md

 # VTOP-Automator
 Automates Course Page Of VTOP (using Selenium) by opening course page of each subject on a new tab.
+(Check out the video in this repository to witness this in action.)

 Well, students of Vellore Institute of Technology definitely know the pain in using VTOP's course page